whoyoshome/mini-productos/README.md

 - If an image fails to load after ~4 seconds, a placeholder SVG is shown.
 - Try using direct Unsplash URLs: `https://images.unsplash.com/photo-ID?w=1200&h=600&fit=crop`

+### Drag & drop not working

+- Make sure you're dragging an image file (jpg, png, gif, webp, etc.)
+- The drop zone is the entire preview area (with the dashed border when dragging)
+- You'll see a visual overlay saying "📤 Drop to upload" when hovering over the zone

 ### Port 3000 already in use

 ```bash